meowyadoin/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+- Relational database is data stored in a tabular format and SQL is a language used to access data from a database.

 - [ ] Why do tables need a `primary key`?

+-To identify that specific tables origin.

 - [ ] What is the name given to a table column that references the primary key on another table.

+- A foreign key.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+- A third table.

 ## Minimum Viable Product